-In April 1789, a fortnight before the opening of the Estates General, a Paris wallpaper manufacturer named Jean-Baptiste Réveillon made some comments about economic conditions in the city.
-These remarks were misconstrued by the city’s workers, who believed he had called for wage cuts.
-Beginning on April 26th, small mobs of Parisians gathered at several points around the city to march and protest, both about Réveillon’s comments and high food prices.
-Driven by hunger, rumour and a conspiracy theory claiming that wages were being intentionally suppressed, these demonstrations became fully fledged riots.
-Mobs responded by marching on Réveillon’s home, then his factory, and attempted to destroy them.
-The Réveillon riots, as they became known, caused the deaths of around 25 people and a significant amount of property damage.
-Many historians consider these riots the first example of mob violence in the French Revolution.
+In April 1789, a Paris wallpaper manufacturer named Jean-Baptiste Réveillon made comments about economic conditions in the city.
+Small mobs responded by gathering around the city to protest.
+Driven by hunger and conspiracy theories, these demonstrations became fully-fledged riots.
+Mobs marched on Réveillon’s home, then his factory, and attempted to destroy them.
+The Réveillon riots, as they became known, caused the deaths of around 25 people.
+Many historians consider them the first example of mob violence in the French Revolution.